gregv12/fluxtion-server/docs/plugin/writing-a-service-plugin.md

   `stop`, `tearDown`).
 - For worker services, test the `doWork()` loop logic in isolation; avoid real sleeping; simulate time or use small intervals.
-- For integration tests with the server: build a small `AppConfig`, boot the server, and verify injection and interactions work.
+- For integration tests with the server: build a small `MongooseServerConfig`, boot the server, and verify injection and interactions work.

 Example test snippet for a simple service: